-We again met with representatives of APRA on a regular basis throughout the year to keep them appraised of the Credit Union's progress and future directions and we also had an inspection by ASIC.
-I am pleased to report that there were no major issues raised by either authority.
+We again met with representatives of APRA on a regular basis throughout the year to keep them appraised of the Credit Union's progress and future directions and we also had an inspection by APRA.
+I am pleased to report that there were no major issues raised by the regulator.

-Last year, I reported on merger activity within the sector and that a number of approaches had been made to the Credit Union with a view to merge.
-Merger activity has continued within the sector but I am pleased to say that it has almost ceased as far as your Credit Union is concerned.
+Merger activity has continued within the sector with the number of credit unions continuing to fall.
+However, I am pleased to say that it has almost ceased as far as your Credit Union is concerned.
 However, that does not mean that more approaches may not be made in the future and if or when they occur, they will be evaluated in accordance with our Merger Policy.

-Highlights 2010 - 2011
+Highlights 2011 - 2012